jzhen3/ML-Project/README.md

 <img width="412" alt="knnbtop" src="https://user-images.githubusercontent.com/112134575/206164251-9ea7fc01-798c-4520-b67b-eca0f20d35a6.png">

-The recommendations by three models are to some extent similar.
+The recommendations of the three models are similar.
 Galaxy Quest appears in all three recommendations, and Pandora's Box, The Thomas Crown Affair, and The Sixth Sense are in two recommendations.
-Moreover, most of these movies are sci-fi and thrill movies, clearly indicating the preference and taste of user 75.
-Nevertheless, We want to provide not just a broad top n recommendation, but rather a specific category the users may be interested.
+Moreover, most of these movies are sci-fi and thrill movies, clearly indicating the preference and tastes of users 75.
+Nevertheless, We want to provide not just a broad top n recommendation but rather a specific category the users may be interested in.
 Our effort of clustering movies with unsupervised methods could be useful here.
 We select hierarchical clustering and set n_neighbor = 10, n_clusters = 175, and linkage = "ward".
-This parameter set generate the highest silhouette score from previous analysis.
-Next, the average ratings for each cluster are calculated and the cluster with highest average rating will be our recommendation.
+This parameter set generates the highest silhouette score from the previous analysis.
+Next, the average ratings for each cluster are calculated, and the cluster with the highest average rating will be our recommendation.
 The cluster recommendation results are demonstrated below:

 SVD